Indonesia Cultural Trip. Day 3: Mataram

 A postcard-perfect of Pantai Setanggi

-I believed this will be a lovely villa if not been left abandoned
+I believed this will be a lovely villa if it had not been left abandoned

-Pura batu bolong, literally means 'rock with hole', was our next stop which was about 10 km from Pantai Setangi.
-It was a Hindu temple that served the minority Balinese lives here.
-It probably best to visit in the late evening to view the sunset.
+Pura Batu Bolong, which literally means 'rock with hole,' was our next stop, which was about 10 km from Pantai Setangi.
+It was a Hindu temple that served the minority Balinese who live here.
+It's probably best to visit in the late evening to view the sunset.

 It was said that there were 14 altars on this rocky volcanic outcrop